apache/echarts-doc/en/option/component/axis-common.md

 ##${prefix} show(boolean) = ${defaultShow|default(true)}

-Whether to show the label of axis label or not.
+Set this to `false` to prevent the axis label from appearing.

 {{ /if }}